nathfavour/xandalyze2/usage.md

 ### Using AI Insights
 1. Click the **AI Insights** button in the sidebar.
 2. The system will aggregate current metrics (version distribution, average latency, node statuses).
-3. This data is sent to the **Gemini 2.5 Flash** model.
+3. This data is sent to the **GPT-4o-mini** model via GitHub Models.
 4. Review the generated **Health Score** and **Recommendations** to improve network performance.

 ## Troubleshooting

 ### Why am I seeing mock data?
-The application is configured to connect to `https://rpc.xandeum.network`.
+The application is configured to connect to the Xandeum devnet RPC.
 If this endpoint is offline, rate-limited, or blocked by CORS during your session, the app automatically falls back to a realistic simulation mode to ensure the UI remains functional for demonstration.

 ### AI Report fails to generate
-Ensure that the `process.env.API_KEY` is correctly set in your build environment.
-If running locally without a `.env` setup, the AI features may be disabled.
+Ensure that the `GITHUB_TOKEN` is correctly set in your environment variables.